 - Personal Property Returns/Reporting Forms.
 Time period to turn in any/all personal property owned to be assessed.
 Freeport Exemption Applications to be filed at this time.

-You will be mailed an assessment notice if your assessment on your property has been changed.
+An annual notice of assessment is mailed to each taxpayer regardless of change or no change in value..
 This gives you the right to appeal.
 You have 45 days from the postmarked date to make your appeal in writing to the Tax Assessors' office.

 If you made a "return" on your property (January 1-April 1), you will receive an assessment notice.
 The Board of Assessors reviewed your return and may or may not have made changes to your previous assessment.
 This information will be reflected on the assessment notice.
 The same 45-day filing period for appeals applies.